-BMI View: The removal of sanctions on Iran in January 2016 is expected to have a positive impact on the level of foreign direct investment in the country, with GDP forecast to experience rapid growth over our medium-term forecast period from 2016-2020.
-The mobile segment is set to continue on its strong growth trajectory due to the increased accessibility of 3G and 4G services.
-The wireline segment will however continue to struggle because of the growing preference for mobile solutions.
+BMI View: We maintain our view that the removal of sanctions on Iran in January 2016 will have a positive impact on foreign direct investment in the country, with GDP forecast to experience rapid growth over our medium-term forecast period from 2016-2020.
+In early 2016, we are already seeing South Korean and Italian firms seeking lasting partnerships with Iranian telecommunication companies and we believe this trend will continue into the future.
+The mobile segment will continue on its strong growth trajectory due to the increased accessibility of 3G and 4G services.
+The wireline segment will, however, continue to struggle due to growing preference for mobile solutions.